Hilbert series of Parallelogram Polyominoes: Gorenstein parallelogram polyominoes

 For example, Figure~\ref{fig:motzexa} shows a parallelogram polyomino and the associated 2-colored Motzkin path.
 The $\beta$-colored horizontal steps are shown as dashed lines and the $\alpha$-colored steps are shown as normal lines.
 We observe that

 The associated matrix $M$ of $\Pc$ described above is :

 We need the following terminologies to describe Gorenstein parallelogram polyominoes in terms of their associated 2-colored Motzkin paths.

 \begin{Definition} \begin{enumerate} \item Let $\SS:s_1,\ldots, s_l$ be a north-east path.
 A sequence of consecutive north steps (resp. east steps) $s_i,\ldots, s_{i+k}$ makes a \emph{maximal block} of length $k$ in $\SS$ if either $i=1$ or $s_{i-1}$ is an east step (resp. north step), and either $i+k=l$ or $s_{i+k+1}$ is a north step (resp. east step).
-Note that in $\SS$, a maximal block of length $k$ of consecutive north steps corresponds to a maximal block of $k$ 1s in its binary representation.
-Similarly, a maximal block of length $k$ of consecutive east steps in $\SS_1$ corresponds to a maximal block of $k$ 0s in its binary representation. \item let $\PP=(\SS_1,\SS_2)$ be a parallelogram polyomino.
-A sequence of consecutive elements $s_1, s_2,\ldots, s_{l}$ of $\SS_1$ (resp. $\SS_2$) is called a \emph{maximal NE-block} if there exists $i \in \{1,\ldots l\}$ such that $s_1 \ldots s_i$ is a maximal block of north steps (resp. east steps) and $s_{i+1} \ldots s_l$ is a maximal block of east steps (resp. north steps). \end{enumerate} \end{Definition}
+Note that in $\SS$, a maximal block of length $k$ of consecutive north steps (resp. east steps) corresponds to a maximal block of $k$ 1s (resp.
+0s) in its binary representation.